DenchiSoft/denchisoft.github.io/docs/vts_json.md

 This file will hold all the model meta-information and the model parameter setup (mapping between face tracking and Live2D parameters).

 The structure is mostly self-explanatory.
 The first part holds the file structure version, the model name and file references.
 The second part is an array of all VTS parameters.
 Each VTS parameter is a mapping of an input parameter (face-tracking) to an output parameter (Live2D).
+You can add any number of VTS parameters to your model.

 ```json
 {